Love Live! School Idol Project: Video games

 A free-to-play game titled Love Live!
 School Idol Festival as developed by KLab and released by Bushiroad for iOS devices in Japan on April 15, 2013.
-The game is a collectible card game with elements of rhythm game and visual novel genres.
+The game was a collectible card game with elements of rhythm game and visual novel genres.
 A version for Android was also released.
 The game was localized into English and released worldwide on May 11, 2014 for both iOS and Android devices, and also received localizations available in China, Hong Kong, Taiwan, and South Korea.
 At the end of September 2016, the English version of the game added Korean support due to merging between the two servers.
 A new game titled Love Live!
 School Idol Festival All Stars, which also features members of Aqours as well as a new set of characters from Nijigasaki High School Idol Club, was released on September 26, 2019 in Japan.
 The game released globally on February 25, 2020 with support in Thai, Korean, traditional Chinese, and English.

 A series of three rhythm-action video games developed by Dingo Inc., titled Love Live!
 School Idol Paradise, were released on August 28, 2014 for the PlayStation Vita.
 The three games were released as Vol. 1 Printemps, Vol.2 BiBi and Vol.3 Lily White.
 These games sold 88,169 physical retail copies altogether within the first week of release in Japan.